 Making a Window Jack-o'-Lantern

 Some orange fabric is the start of this easy-to-make Halloween window decoration.
-This is a guide about making a window Jack O'Lantern
+This is a page about making a window Jack O'Lantern

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!